Language selection

 Wind's kinetic energy turns the propeller-like blades of a turbine around a rotor which spins a generator to produce wind power.
 A wind farm refers to a collection of wind turbines interconnected to a common utility system of transformers, distribution lines, and a substation that injects energy into the electric grid.

-WIND_LOCAL (Wind power used on island)
+Wind power used on island (WIND_LOCAL)

 Includes only that portion of the Total Wind Generated that is being used to meet purchase agreements of the province's two electrical utilities, Maritime Electric Company, Limited (MECL) and City of Summerside Electric Utility.